jaredpalmer/formik/README.md

 ##### `errors: { [field: string]: string }`

 Form validation errors.
-Should match the shape of your form's [`values`] defined in Formik options.
+Should match the shape of your form's [`values`] defined in `initialValues`.
 If you are using [`validationSchema`] (which you should be), keys and shape will match your schema exactly.
 Internally, Formik transforms raw [Yup validation errors](https://github.com/jquense/yup#validationerrorerrors-string--arraystring-value-any-path-string) on your behalf.
 If you are using [`validate`], then that function will determine the `errors` objects shape.

 ##### `handleBlur: (e: any) => void`
 `onBlur` event handler.
 Useful for when you need to track whether an input has been [`touched`] or not.
 This should be passed to `<input onBlur={handleBlur} ... />`